haoliuhl/ringattention/README.md

 Ring Attention with Blockwise Parallel Transformers enables training sequences up to a length of 'number of devices' times longer than those possible with BPT.
 This is achieved by distributing the attention and feedforward computation across multiple devices and overlapping the communication with computation.
 Thanks to the blockwise computing of the attention and feedforward network, it is possible to train with tens of millions of tokens in context size without adding any communication or computation overhead.

+This codebase is utilized to train the Large World Model (LWM) whose project page is [LWM project](https://largeworldmodel.github.io/) and codebase with features for million-length vision-language training is [LWM codebase](https://github.com/LargeWorldModel/LWM).

 ## Requirements
 Install the requirements with: